-Tod Wilson is the very first entrepreneur to present his pitch in Shark Tank.
-A pie business owner that is locally recognized in New Jersey for its taste and quality.
-He demanded $460,000 with a 10% shares to offer.
+Tod Wilson is the very first entrepreneur to present his pitch on Shark Tank.
+A pie business owner who is locally recognized in New Jersey for their taste and quality.
+He demanded $460,000 with a 10% share to offer.

 In 2002, Mr. Tod’s Pie Factory started a pie-selling business in New Jersey.
 It is a locally recognized brand with delicious flavors.
 The pies are made with high-quality ingredients and fresh fruits.
 The most famous product is the sweet potato pie.